-Emergency Management Policy Group
+Executive Policy Group

-The President, Provost and Senior Vice President of Finance and Business comprise the Emergency Management Policy Group.
-This group has ultimate authority to declare emergencies across the commonwealth campuses.
-They may delegate the authority as necessary.
-They provide the strategic guidance for response and recovery efforts across the campuses.
+The President, Provost, Vice President for Administration, and Senior Vice President of Finance and Business comprise the Executive Policy Group.
+They provide the strategic guidance for response and recovery efforts across all Penn State locations.
 The group informs the Board of Trustees through the Board's President or designee.